oppia/oppia-web-developer-docs/LaCE-onboarding-guide.md

     ![Screenshot of interaction and answers and responses sections](images/LaCEOnboardingGuide/question-interaction-answers-responses.png)

-    - Answers ans Responses (This section can be seen in the image above)
+    - Answers and Responses (This section can be seen in the image above)
     - Hints

     ![Screenshot of question hint section](images/LaCEOnboardingGuide/question-hint.png)